navillasa/biolingual-app/README.md

 ## Development Process
 * [1.
 Concept]

 * [2.
 Initial Planning]
+    creating a mock up of the body and the menu creating a mock up of how and where the data will be displayed

 * [3.
 Accessing APIs]
+    created based functions to access the api built gradually more complicated functions to access the API when clicked, then those accessed the other API - Natalie and i wrote a good snippet about this for the presentation tomorrow
 * [4.
 Visualization]
+    within all of our promises we created a function to build out the information that was queried from the api's
 * [5.
 Challenges and Successes!]
+    problems with the image loading before the document.ready fired off.
+So we had to inject the file into the dom with the document.ready design - struggled with getting the menu to go over the guy challenges with the language dropdown updating when that was changed and not just when the body was clicked creating the SVG file and being able to access it

 ## If We Had More Time, we would...

 * Spiff up design
+* Make body part stay highlighted on click
 * Improve results display
 * Allow users to toggle between an anterior and posterior display
 * Create zoom capability for selected body part